 Sometimes it can seem as though you have to learn computer programming while you're young to ever be successful at it - after all, they're teaching elementary-school children to code these days!
 It's easy to believe that there's a magical cutoff age after which it’s just plain too late to ever learn to code.
 Some people may place that age at 25, others at 20, and yet others at 12!

 "Do I need a degree in computer science to become a web developer?"
 I often hear this question, and for good reason.
 Going to school is a massive investment of time and money, and if it’s not truly necessary, why should you devote a portion of your life and assets to it?

 The truth is that you don't need a college degree to become a web developer - nor is it always that helpf...Read More

-As a web developer, you do need to be an expert at math... if you're building an advanced calculator application or math education program!
-For anything else, you can become a professional web developer armed with the simple knowledge of grade-school math.
+Do programmers need to know math?
+Yes, you do need to be an expert at math... if you're building an advanced calculator application or math education program!
+For anything else, you can become a professional programmer armed with the simple knowledge of grade-school math.

 Photo by 1871.

-If your addition, subtraction, multiplication, or division skills n...Read More
+If your addition, subtraction, multiplication, or d...Read More